 - Check out this one former real estate agent’s experience trying to catch a rental scammer in the act, and see the extent of how instant scammers are and how easy it might be to fall for it if you do not know which signs to watch out for.

-Other rental scams that target tenants can be more in depth and actually involve con artists presenting themselves as a landlord and showing vacant properties to collect security deposits and rent in cash and then disappearing, like one woman in New York that even receive working keys to a unit that she had no claim to after forking over lots of money.
+Other rental scams that target tenants can be more in-depth and actually involve con artists presenting themselves as a landlord and showing vacant properties to collect security deposits and rent in cash and then disappearing, like one woman in New York that even received working keys to a unit that she had no claim to after forking over lots of money.

-Tenants Are Not The Only Targets of Rental Scams
+Tenants Are Not The Only Targets of Online Rental Scams

 What you can do as a property manager?